10up/gutenberg-best-practices/reference/01-Fundamentals/a-block.md

 As an example for this you can take a look at the core image block.
 When the block is selected it shows you the placeholder for the image description.
 If you don't provide a description and deselect the block it will no longer show the placeholder.

-Another key piece of the selected experience for a block is that it's [toolbar](#toolbar) is shown.
+Another key piece of the selected experience for a block is that it's [toolbar](#block-toolbar) is shown.
 Editors can choose to either have the toolbar anchored to the top of the currently selected block or to the top of the editor canvas. _(The default is at the top of the block)_

-The toolbar should provide the editor with any additional options that are commonly used.
-You can read more about the toolbar here: [toolbar](#toolbar)
+The [toolbar](#block-toolbar) should provide the editor with any additional options that are commonly used.

-### Selected Descendent:
+#### Selected Descendent
 When a block has child blocks selected it should behave the same as in it's deselected state.
 The only difference is that there may be reasons for the parent block to provide additional options to a child blocks toolbar.
 You can see this pattern being used in the core columns block for example where the individual column blocks toolbar still allows you to change the vertical alignment of the overall columns block.

 This is super useful for any instanced where the child blocks are very tightly coupled with the parent block and you can hereby prevent the editors from constantly having to switch between the parent and child block.
 Use sparingly though since it can also easily become confusing.

-### Deselected:
+### Deselected

 ![](/img/block-deselected-state.png)